The gentle giants. The Apollo of dogs. The Great Dane.

 Lucy is eight years old, which means that she is a senior and is likely towards the end of her life based on the average amount of years that a Great Dane lives.

-Bloat is a condition where the stomach distends and twists, making it impossible for the food to pass through and slowly starving the dog.
+Bloat is a condition where the stomach distends and twists, cutting off blood supply, making it impossible for the food to pass through and slowly starving the dog.
 One way to combat this is a surgical procedure called a gastropexy, the attachment of the stomach lining to the abdominal wall.
 This can decrease the occurrence of bloat by up to 29 times in Great Danes.
 It’s usually performed in conjunction with the dog being spayed or neutered so there is no additional surgery required.

-Pay attention to their diet.
+Pay attention to the Great Dane diet.

 There is no surefire way to prevent bloat outside of the surgical procedure, and vets aren’t completely sure what causes it.
 Generally eating smaller meals throughout the day and not exercising immediately after eating will help to minimalize the threat of bloat, but it will not eradicate it altogether.